SalsaBoy990/uifactory/src/posts/2019-10-27-cat-design-language-system-using-algolia-docsearch.md

 2. The people at DocSearch will create a configuration json file for your website ([they will push this file to a GitHub repository](https://github.com/algolia/docsearch-configs/blob/master/configs/cat-design-system.json)).
 DocSearch will crawl your website content and sents it to Algolia for indexing.

-3. Lastly, add thwo JavaScript snippet to your website and bind your search input field to display results from your Algolia index.
+3. Lastly, add two JavaScript snippets to your website and bind your search input field to display results from your Algolia index.
 See the examples:

 ````html
 <!-- at the end of the HEAD -->